netsampler/goflow2/docs/reflow-event-metadata.md

 sFlow decoding and by `pcap_live` packet capture, and sFlow/protobuf encoders prefer it for sFlow-specific values when present.

+`record_kind` is the generic record-shape marker. `packet` means the event carries packet/header bytes in `header_data`; `interface_counter` means the event carries interface counters; `template`, `options_template`, and `options_data` represent NetFlow v9/IPFIX template state.

+The low-level sFlow decoder understands expanded flow/counter samples and several sFlow extended records.
+ReFlow currently projects sampled headers and interface counters into canonical fields.
+Other sFlow extended records can be decoded by the protocol package, but are not yet mapped into ReFlow fields.

 IPFIX and NetFlow do not currently have dedicated top-level metadata structs.
 Their protocol information is represented through canonical `fields`, control events, and encoder state.
 For example, IPFIX output reads